qanitabokhari1/automationteststore-playwright-tests/README.md

 ### Selector Strategy
 - XPath selectors for Scenarios 1, 3, 4
 - CSS selectors for Scenario 2
-- Centralized in `utils/selectors.js`

 ## 🐛 Troubleshooting

-### Element Not Found
-- Check if page structure changed
-- Verify selectors in `utils/selectors.js`
-- Increase timeout in `.env` file

 ### Timeout Errors
 - Increase `ACTION_TIMEOUT` or `NAVIGATION_TIMEOUT` in `.env`